Code-Institute-Submissions/alandoherty95-reciprocate-app/TESTING.md

-- A link to "Recipe Types' is only accessible to the admin of the website.
+- A link to "Categories' is only accessible to the admin of the website.